AvayaExperiencePlatform/workspaces-basic-sample-widgets/README.md

 ## Hosting the Widgets

-To host these widgets, please refer to the [Hosting Widgets](https://documentation.workspaces.avayacloud.com/widget-framework/docs/api-reference/tools-and-config/hosting-widget)section in the widget API documentation.
+To host these widgets, please refer to the [Hosting Widgets](https://documentation.workspaces.avayacloud.com/widget-framework/docs/api-reference/tools-and-config/hosting-widgets) section in the widget API documentation.

 # Widget API Documentation